iSev7n/Desktop4Kids/README.md

 - **@desktop4kids/video-viewer:** A video viewer app for playing educational videos and safe content.
 - **@desktop4kids/browser:** A browser app that provides a safe internet browsing experience with built-in parental controls.
 - **@desktop4kids/calculator:** A calculator app to help kids with their math homework and learning.
+- **@desktop4kids/game-center:** A Game Center with various game categories including educational, sports, action, and racing games.
+- **@desktop4kids/library-center:** A Virtual Library Center with books that can be read and viewed in a safe environment.
+- **@desktop4kids/paint:** A built-in Paint System that allows you to open photos, draw, and create digital art.

 ### Non-standard Applications